ddorn/alakajam-chaos/road.md

 ## 12:00

 But now it is time to implement powerups !
+That was a lot of code change, but now the game feels waaay better !
+Though it became way to easy, the curve is just bad.
+We'll see what I can do.

+## 15:00

+Time to fix the difficulty curve, also known as "play a lot and sometimes change values".

+What I'll do:
+ - Make enemies have life points instead of just a level
+ - Make them invincible on knockback
+ - Damage powerup

 # TODO: Polish